-As an organic gardener, there are things to do to control weeds.
+As an organic gardener in Perth, there are things to do to control weeds.
 You don't have to resort to using Glysophate.
 This herbicide, touted as being safe and biodegradeable really doesn't have such a good name if you take the time to look into research around the world.
 Why take the chance?
 Let's look at what else you can do to keep weeds under control.
 Methods of Organic Weed Control include:

 Weeds will always emerge strongly in a barren piece of land; and particularly disturbed ground which has been dug over, or new soil put down and left.
 This is because the surface is lovely and friable, meaning seeds which blow in the wind can easily germinate and get good root penetration.
 In hard, compacted areas where there is regular traffic, weeds don't tend to grow so readily.
 So outcompete weeds by growing something else.
 Look for spreading, quick growing groundcovers.
 There are a huge range available.
 Native plants, flowering plants, rockery plants, succulents, and also herbs and edibles.
 If it is an area which you are wanting to plant into - but not just yet - consider a green manure crop or a flowering annual; something that can grow quickly but will be short lived or 'disposable'.
 There is a saying - nature abhors a vacuum.
 So quite simply - don't leave any vacuums!